EAG-PT: Emission-Aware Gaussians and Path Tracing for Diffuse Indoor Scene Reconstruction and Editing: METHOD

 \section{METHOD}

 Our goal is to reconstruct a static indoor scene from multi-view images captured in linear color space with known camera poses, and to enable physically correct scene editing and photo-realistic path-traced rendering.
 The input images densely cover the indoor environment, ensuring direct observation of light emitters.
-As illustrated in Fig.~\ref{fig:Method-pipeline}, our pipeline proceeds in two stages. \textit{Radiant scene reconstruction} in Stage~0 first lifts multi-view observations into a 3D representation of 2D Gaussians, followed by \textit{material recovery} in Stage~1, which estimates albedo for non-emissive regions.
-After scene editing, path tracing is adopted on derived scene for photo-realistic renders.
+As illustrated in Fig.~\ref{fig:Method-pipeline}, our pipeline proceeds in two stages.
+Stage~0, \emph{radiant scene reconstruction}, first lifts multi-view observations into a 3D representation of 2D Gaussians, followed by Stage~1, \emph{diffuse material recovery}, which estimates albedo for non-emissive regions.
+After scene editing, path tracing is adopted on the derived scene for photo-realistic renders.

 We begin in Sec.~\ref{sec:method-2d-gaussians} by introducing 2D Gaussians as the scene representation in our method, along with the associated tracing and bouncing used for rendering.
 We adopt 2D Gaussians as they provide a favorable trade-off between geometric accuracy and appearance quality.
 In Sec.~\ref{sec:method-radiant-scene-reconstruction}, we describe radiant scene reconstruction, where the scene is initialized using differentiable rendering with tracing only, without any light bouncing.
-Building on this initial radiance field, Sec.~\ref{sec:method-material-recovery} introduces the rendering equation and details material recovery for non-emissive regions via differentiable rendering with a single bounce into the radiance cache.
+Building on this initial radiance field, Sec.~\ref{sec:method-material-recovery} introduces the rendering equation and details diffuse material recovery for non-emissive regions via differentiable rendering with a single bounce into the radiance cache.
 Finally, Sec.~\ref{sec:method-path-tracing} presents multi-bounce path tracing for physically based forward rendering, together with the corresponding light baking techniques.